datenlord/blue-crc/README.md

 | axiStreamIn | Put#( AxiStream#(dataByteNum, dataWidth) ) | The Put interface includes a method which takes in a struct of AxiStream type and returns Action. |
 | crcResultOut | Get#(Bit#(crcWidth)) | The Get interface includes a method which returns ActionValue#(Bit#(crcWidth)). |

-The fields of AxiStream struct are listed below:
+The fields of AxiStream struct in BSV are listed below:

 | Name | Type |
 | --- | --- |